norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 - ECR for storing our container images
 - SecretsManager for managing our environment variables
 - Github as our source code provider
+- CloudFlare for our DNS and proxy provider
+There are numerous security groups, IAM roles etc needed in combination to make this all work, along with support elements like